2012 Japan Series: Game 4

 Game 4 started as a pitcher's duel between Fighters pitcher Masaru Nakamura and Giants pitcher Ryosuke Miyaguni.
 Both young starters took a scoreless game through seven innings before being relieved.
 Nakamura allowed five hits, struck out three and walked none, while Miyaguni allowed three hits, striking out four and walking two.
 The game went into extra innings and remained scoreless until the bottom of the 12th.
 Eiichi Koyano led off the bottom of the 12th with a single.
 He was thrown out at second by Giants reliever Kentaro Nishimura on Takuya Nakashima's sacrifice bunt attempt.
 Next, Shota Ono bunted and again Nishimura fielded the ball; however, second baseman Daisuke Fujimura, then covering first base, could not handle Nishimura's throw.
 Fujimura's error left runners safe on first and second.
 With only one out, Yuji Iiyama was given the go-ahead to hit instead of laying down another sacrifice bunt.
-Iiyama hit a walkoff double to drive the game-winning run home.
+Iiyama hit a walk-off double to drive the game-winning run home.